Lensovet: History

 According to the 1977 Constitution of the Soviet Union, the Leningrad City Council of Workers' Deputies became known as the Leningrad City Council of People's Deputies.

-Elected as a result of direct elections held in two rounds on March 4 and 18, 1990, the Leningrad City Council of the 21st convocation became the first representative authority in the RSFSR where the participants of the democratic forces bloc "Democratic Elections - 90" had an absolute majority - approximately 2/3 in the 400-seat Council.
+Elected as a result of direct elections held in two rounds on 4 and 18 March 1990, the Leningrad City Council of the 21st convocation became the first representative authority in the Russian SFSR where the participants of the democratic forces bloc "Democratic Elections - 90" had an absolute majority - approximately 2/3 in the 400-seat Council.
 About 120 deputies of the Leningrad City Council represented the Leningrad People's Front - the largest informal political organization in Russia in 1989-90.
 Over the next three and a half years, the city council determined the life of the city.
 In particular, it played an important role in organizing resistance to the State Emergency Committee during the August Putsch of 1991.

-In connection with the decree of the Presidium of the Supreme Soviet of the RSFSR of September 6, 1991 on returning the name St. Petersburg to Leningrad, on September 30, 1991 the city council was renamed the St. Petersburg City Council of People's Deputies (Petrosoviet).
+In connection with the decree of the Presidium of the Supreme Soviet of the Russian SFSR of 6 September 1991 on returning the name St. Petersburg to Leningrad, on 30 September 1991 the city council was renamed the St. Petersburg City Council of People's Deputies (Petrosoviet).

-In accordance with the Decrees of the President of Russia "On the phased constitutional reform in the Russian Federation" of September 21, 1993 and "On the reform of representative bodies of local self-government in the Russian Federation" of October 9, 1993, and with paragraph 2 of the Decree of the President of Russia "On the reform of state authorities of the city of St. Petersburg" of December 21, 1993 No. 2252 on the termination of the powers of the St. Petersburg City Council of People's Deputies and its deputies, the session of the City Council on December 22, 1993 adopted a decision to abolish the Council and transfer functions to the Legislative Assembly of Saint Petersburg.
+In accordance with the Decrees of the President of Russia "On the phased constitutional reform in the Russian Federation" of 21 September 1993 and "On the reform of representative bodies of local self-government in the Russian Federation" of 9 October 1993, and with paragraph 2 of the Decree of the President of Russia "On the reform of state authorities of the city of St. Petersburg" of 21 December 1993 No. 2252 on the termination of the powers of the St. Petersburg City Council of People's Deputies and its deputies, the session of the City Council on 22 December 1993 adopted a decision to abolish the Council and transfer functions to the Legislative Assembly of Saint Petersburg.